Til-death-do-us-part

 Til Death Do Us Part

-To complicate the pain of such a situation as losing your spouse suddenly or unexpectedly, there are many other considerations to make regarding all the ‘paperwork’ involved such as insurance policies, last wishes, trusts and wills, financial securities, and more.
-What can you do today that would ease the pain and sorrow of such an event?
-What affairs can you prioritize and put in order now so that when the time comes, whenever that may be, the things that are most important to you and your spouse are already resolved and prepared for?
+Adding to the agony of losing a spouse suddenly or unexpectedly is the daunting array of practical matters that must be addressed: insurance policies, final wishes, trusts, wills, financial security, and more.
+So, what can you do today to ease the anguish of such a situation?
+How can you prioritize and organize your affairs so that when the inevitable happens, whenever that may be, the things dearest to you and your spouse are already settled and prepared for?

-Oftentimes, we put off these sorts of preparations because we think we have more time.
-“I’ll do that later ”…“I’ll get to that at some point” and “I’ll get around to that” are all common sentiments when it comes to setting up life insurance policies, wills, and trusts.
-While it is in our nature to delay these sorts of details, it’s time to shift our thinking so that we are not leaving our families to struggle more than necessary once we are gone.
+Often, we procrastinate on these preparations because we believe we have time on our side.
+Phrases like “I’ll do that later,” “I’ll get to that at some point,” and “I’ll get around to that” are all too common when it comes to setting up life insurance policies, wills, and trusts.
+While it’s only natural to delay these details, it’s time we shift our mindset to ensure we don’t leave our loved ones struggling unnecessarily once we’re gone.

-Most of us will be fortunate enough to cherish a long life with our spouses, however we can never be certain.
-For those who want to ensure that their loved ones will not have to worry about all the headaches that come along with post life arrangements, there are steps that can be taken today to plan and prepare in advance.
-As heartbreaking as it may be to think about, there is a great sense of peace and comfort knowing that your affairs are in order and that your spouse will not be burdened by additional stress.
-Thanks to your thoughtful planning, your loved ones will have the gift of grieving without the added burden of sorting out all the details after the fact.
-It is one of the greatest gifts you will ever give.
+Most of us will be fortunate enough to share a long and happy life with our spouses, but certainty eludes us.
+For those who wish to guarantee that their loved ones won’t bear the burden of post-life arrangements, there are steps to take today to plan and prepare ahead of time.
+As difficult as it may be to contemplate, there’s profound peace and comfort in knowing your affairs are in order and your spouse won’t be saddled with additional stress.
+Thanks to your thoughtful planning, your loved ones will have the solace of grieving without the added weight of sorting out the details afterward.
+It’s one of the most precious gifts you can give.